gravicappa/shen-js/web_doc/doc/welcome.md

 then it will be displayed in the editor pane as a formatted document (just like this manual).
 Otherwise it will be opened for modifications.

+Actions of buttons on the top of the pane are performed to selected item.
+If you want to create a file then select destination directory and click on "create file" button.

 You also can upload or download files.
 Use corresponding buttons at the top of filesystem pane or in the title of currently opened document (if applicable).